rug-cit-hpc/league-of-robots/roles/logs_server/README.md

  - selinux in `permissive` or `disabled` mode

 Playbook
- - installs rsyslog software package
+ - installs rsyslog software package, and rsyslog reliable module plugin (RELP)
  - installs tools for key and certificate generation
  - deploys (or if needed creates) key and certificate for self signed ca
  - overwrites the `/etc/rsyslog.conf` with one predefined from the template